Mindhunters: Plot

-Mindhunter Nicole becomes the next to die after smoking a cigarette laced with acid.
+Nicole becomes the next to die after smoking a cigarette laced with acid.
 The island's speakers start broadcasting a taunting message from Harris, making the group realize that he is on the island.
-Gabe, Lucas and Mindhunter Sara search for Harris, only to find him and two other agents dead in a hidden storefront.
+Gabe, Lucas and Sara search for Harris, only to find him and two other agents dead in a hidden storefront.
 Harris has been strung up to wires from the ceiling as a marionette.
 The three turn on each other after triggering another trap, and Lucas is shot during the ensuing confrontation.
 Vince eventually is trapped in a freezer and dies when his gun backfires on him, as the killer sabotaged it.

 Gabe later ambushes Sara.
 In the ensuing fight, Gabe overpowers Sara before being attacked by Lucas.
 Sara eventually hits Gabe with a fire extinguisher and subdues him.
 Lucas reveals that he was wearing a bulletproof vest, allowing him to survive getting shot.
 Sara thinks that she found a way to get one step ahead of the killer.
 Knowing that the killer was relying on timed mechanisms and remotes, as well as enjoying watching their anxiety under pressure, she changed a clock to appear slow by fifteen minutes, and covered it in a powder that glows phosphorescently under blacklight.
 Reasoning that the killer would not be able to resist setting the clock to the correct time, she grabs a black light, finding the marking powder on Lucas' hands.
 Lucas confesses that he killed his parents.
 Struggling to find more thrilling targets, he joined the FBI and planned to kill his fellow profilers, the only people he thought would be "worthy prey".
 Lucas tries to drown Sara, who eventually kicks him into the water.

-The two struggle and recover their weapons underwater, though she manages to shoot Lucas dead before he can kill her.
-Gabe recovers from his wounds, and when morning arrives, he and Sara flag down a U.S. Navy helicopter to leave the island.
+Sara and Lucas struggle and recover their weapons underwater, though Sara manages to shoot Lucas dead before he can kill her.
+Gabe recovers from his wounds and when morning arrives, he and Sara flag down a U.S. Navy helicopter to leave the island.